ipeph/python-backup-script/README.md

 If you only mentioned device it will use username/password on .credentials file.
 If you put : it will use local credentials.

+Make sure your hostname already registered on `/etc/hosts` or you can put IP directly in inventory

 Tree file

  * network_backup.py